antoniogweb/PHP2xAI/PHP2XAI/01-introduction.md

 When the C++ runtime is selected for training, PHP generates the graph and configuration files, then launches the C++ executable with `config.json`.
 The native `Core` object reads that file and creates its own:

 - `GraphRuntime` for forward and backward execution;
-- streaming training and validation datasets;
+- TXT or HDF5 training and validation datasets;
 - optimizer, such as Adam or Fixed;
 - training loop, validation loop, and weight serialization.